Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Introduction

-A natural hypothesis is that large-scale pretrained visual representations (e.g., CLIP, DINO) should resolve these ambiguities.
-Our findings reveal a more complex reality.
-Features from encoders such as CLIP and DINO, optimized for semantic invariance via contrastive or distillation objectives, systematically degrade relighting performance in this setting.
-In contrast, features from a masked auto-encoder (MAE)—trained with a dense pixel reconstruction objective—yield better relighting results despite weaker semantic recognition scores (Fig. 1).
-This highlights a critical gap: inductive biases that promote semantic abstraction often discard the fine-grained photometric and spatial information required for physical reasoning about light transport.
+A natural hypothesis is that large-scale pretrained visual encoders, such as CLIP and DINO, should provide strong priors for resolving these ambiguities.
+Our findings reveal a more nuanced picture.
+Features optimized for semantic invariance through contrastive learning or self-distillation can systematically degrade relighting performance, despite their strong recognition ability.
+In contrast, features from a masked auto-encoder (MAE), trained with a dense pixel reconstruction objective, yield better relighting results even though they are weaker semantic representations (Fig.~1).
+This exposes a critical mismatch between semantic representation quality and physical usefulness: the inductive biases that make features robust for recognition can discard the fine-grained photometric and spatial information required for relighting.

-This leads to our core question: what makes a representation relightable?
-We define relightability operationally as the ability to achieve (i) photometric consistency under light transfer, (ii) material fidelity for view- and material-dependent effects, and (iii) illumination invariance while retaining per-pixel detail.
-Our analysis reveals a clear trade-off: high-level semantic features discard dense, pixel-aligned information required for accurate light transfer, while purely low-level features lack the semantic context needed to respect material boundaries.
-We find that dense, pixel-aligned encoders such as RADIO~\citep{heinrich2024radio}, distilled from multiple complementary teachers, best balance these requirements.
+This motivates our central question of investigation in this paper: \emph{what makes a visual representation relightable?} We define relightability operationally and objectively as the ability to support three properties: (i) photometric consistency under light transfer, (ii) material fidelity for view- and material-dependent effects, and (iii) illumination robustness while retaining dense per-pixel detail.
+Through controlled comparisons of different pretrained encoders within the same generative relighting pipeline, we show that relightability is controlled by a semantic--photometric trade-off.
+High-level semantic features provide object-level context but often lose dense appearance cues; low-level features preserve photometric detail but lack semantic structure.
+Dense, pixel-aligned encoders such as RADIO~\citep{heinrich2024radio}, which distill complementary visual teachers, best balance these requirements.